pakinsa/DevOps_Project/09.Three-Tier Arch with LVM Storage/Readme.md

    sudo blkid

-   Update /etc/fstab  with the UUIDs of app__lv in boot line and logs__lv in the other with the `sudo vi /etc/fstab`
+   Update /etc/fstab  with the UUIDs of app-lv in boot line and logs-lv in the other with the `sudo vi /etc/fstab`

    sudo mount -a